 Serving the Jewish Community where they live, learn, work and worship.

-- Consultative support for professional staff and lay leadership
+- Consultative support and professional education for clergy, professional staff and lay leadership.

 - Information, referral, and advocacy for congregants and community members to address concerns in areas ranging from mental health and financial crisis to housing instability, food insecurity, and behavioral, social, and relationship issues.